ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 * Changing the {@link installation/advanced/predefined-builds#available-builds editor type build}.
 * Changing the {@link features/ui-language localization language} of the editor.

-This is where the online builder comes to aid the users needs.
+This is where the online builder comes to help you.

-The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) lets you download CKEditor 5 builds and also allows you to create your own, customized builds (with a different set of plugins) in a few easy steps, through a simple and intuitive UI.
+The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) is an application that lets you design and download custom CKEditor 5 builds.
+It allows you to create your own bundles with your desired editor type, toolbar and set of plugins in a few easy steps, through a simple and intuitive UI.

 ### Choosing the editor type